BaderTim/python-sha256/README.md

 - **Main.py:** main file which contains the sha-256 functions

 ## How to use
-Make sure both files are in the same folder.
-Run Main.py and enter the text that you would like to hash.
+- Clone repository
+- Open console in root folder
+- Execute `$ python main.py` (requires Python 3.\*)
+- A prompt will ask you to enter the text that should get hashed